nww/nightnight/README.md

 #### Quick Install

-The first option is to simply drop in the line of code below on your website, at the very end of the page just above the `</body>` tag.
+The first option is to simply drop in the line of code below on your website at the very end of the page just above the `</body>` tag, and we'll do the rest.

 ```
 <script async=true src="https://wwww.neeleyworldwide.com/0600/2200/nightnight.js"></script>